 So-Called Synonyms That Aren’t

-Social Sentiment is the tie-in that applies to all facets of your Social Analytics.
+Social Media Sentiment Analysis Social Sentiment is the tie-in that applies to all facets of your Social Analytics.
 Without it, you don’t have any way of gauging why you’ve suddenly got 500K more “likes” or shares than usual.
 What if an uptick in activity isn’t a good thing?
 The only way to know is through Sentiment Analysis.
 This layer of Social Analytics uses Natural Language Processing (NLP) to understand whether social conversations are positive or negative, and to measure the strength of those emotions.
 This helps you triage responses so you don’t waste energy on posts that don’t matter, while ignoring posts that do.

 Customer Experience Analytics combines Social Listening insights with Voice of the Customer (VoC) verbatims like surveys, star ratings, net promoter scores, website feedback, chat messages, market research, and data from internal systems like call center, help center, and web support collected via CRM tools.
 This additional data can be brought into your Social Analytics to give you a comprehensive understanding of your customers across all touchpoints.

 Approach Is Everything

 The best investment you can make is in Social Analytics Tools that bring all of the above functionality into one place.
 This gives you a peek behind the curtain – and you’re smart to make it about looking and listening and learning, not pushing your agenda.
 Think of it as having a VIP ticket to a show – it doesn’t get you on stage singing with the stars unless you build a relationship with them over time.
 Once they realize you care enough to come to every show you just might get pulled up to join them.
 This is the best way to inspire engagement between your brand and your audience.
 Chili’s offers a great recent example.
 When Twitter user and nanny @Bel tweeted about a white lie she told her charges, the restaurant chain played along brilliantly: That’s how you make friends on social media.

 Use Cases for Social Analytics